stlab/better-code/better-code/src/chapter-2-contracts.md

 2. Using comments makes it reasonable to combine the activities of coding and documentation, which—believe it or not—are mutually supportive.

+3. IDEs and other tools, such as DocC, process these comments to improve the developer experience.

 ### Making It Tractable